-We prefer to do our school in the mornings now, though it could change again, back to afternoons, but for now, mornings are best.
+We prefer to do our school in the mornings now, though it could change again, back to afternoons, for now, mornings are best.
 We like to do our school and then move on to the rest of the day where my kids can play, read, or whatever they like for the rest of the day.
-And I can do my own think and plan for the next day.
+And I can do my own thing and plan for the next day.

 We are not scheduled minute by minute or hour to hour.
-A first grader does not need to spend hours doing school, and in reality neither does a third or fifth grader.
+A first grader does not need to spend hours doing school, and in reality, neither does a third or fifth grader.
 So,

-7-8am: Breakfast, getting dressed and all that happens first thing in the morning.
+7-8am: Breakfast, getting dressed, and all that happens first thing in the morning.

 8-11am: School time!
-This includes them working individually or together as a group, as well as when we are hands on.
+This includes them working individually or together as a group, as well as when we are hands-on.